awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 batch/build\-matrix/**static**
 The static properties apply to all build tasks\.
 batch/build\-matrix/static/**ignore\-failure**
 Optional\.
-Specifies if failures in the batch can be ignored\.
+A Boolean value that indicates whether failures in the batch can be ignored\.
 `false`
 The default value\.
 If one build task fails, the batch build will fail immediately\.
 `true`
-If one build task fails, the remaining build tasks will still be run\.
+If one build task fails, the remaining build tasks will still run\.
 batch/build\-matrix/static/**env**
 Optional\.
-Defines the build environment overrides for the task\.
+The build environment overrides for the task\.
 batch/build\-matrix/static/env/**privileged\-mode**
 Optional\.
-Enables running the Docker daemon inside a Docker container\.
-Set to true only if the build project is used to build Docker images\.
+A Boolean value that indicates whether to run the Docker daemon inside a Docker container\.
+Set to `true` only if the build project is used to build Docker images\.
 Otherwise, a build that attempts to interact with the Docker daemon fails\.
 The default setting is `false`\.
 batch/build\-matrix/static/env/**type**
 Optional\.
 The identifier of the environment type to use for the task\.
 See **Environment Type** in [Build environment compute types](build-env-ref-compute-types.md) for possible values\.

 batch/build\-matrix/**dynamic**
 The dynamic properties define the build matrix\.
 batch/build\-matrix/dynamic/**buildspec**
 Optional\.
-Specifies the path and file name of the buildspec file to use for this task\.
+The path and file name of the buildspec file to use for this task\.
 batch/build\-matrix/dynamic/**env**
 Optional\.
-Defines the build environment overrides for the task\.
+The build environment overrides for the task\.
 batch/build\-matrix/dynamic/env/**compute\-type**
 The identifier of the compute type to use for the task\.
 See **computeType** in [Build environment compute types](build-env-ref-compute-types.md) for possible values\.
 batch/build\-matrix/dynamic/env/**image**
 Optional\.
 The identifier of the image to use for the task\.
 See **Image identifier** in [Docker images provided by CodeBuild](build-env-ref-available.md) for possible values\.
 batch/build\-matrix/dynamic/env/**variables**
-Defines the environment variables that will be present in the build environment\.
+The environment variables that will be present in the build environment\.
 See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information, \.

 For example, if your build matrix has two images and three values for an environment variable, such as this: